Ph.D. Information Technology

-The Ph.D. in Information Technology provides candidates with the necessary skills to provide applied research in evidence-based, human-centered, and secure IT practice.
-In addition, the program prepares candidates to educate future IT professionals at the K12, undergraduate, and graduate levels.
-In addition, graduates of our doctoral degree program in Information Technology is also prepared to become key leaders in organizations and enterprises to develop IT solutions to solve consumer or business-related issues.
+The Information Technology doctoral program prepares students with skills to advance applied research in evidence-based, human-centered and secure IT practice.
+In addition, the program prepares doctoral students whose research will advance knowledge in evidence-based practices needed to educate future IT professionals at the K12, undergraduate, and graduate levels.

 The curriculum requires a total of 90 credit hours post Baccalaureate that are distributed among four areas:

 1. Core area (33 semester credit hours) that includes:

 - 15 hours of Information Technology Foundations

 - 12 hours in an Area of Specialization